kasymhan/timp-717-1_kkj/README.md

 # timp-717-1_kkj

-4 practice:
+5 practice:
- 	work in single-linked list
+ 	work on tree:
+		bypass the tree in width and in depth and backward traversalll